rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 - WER or UIO sends TAB.
 - SDF sends ESC.
 - JKL sends ENTER.
-- XCV activates the raise layer for one shot, or while held.
+- XCV activates the raise layer.
-- M,. activates the lower layer for one shot, or while held.
+- M,. activates the lower layer.

 In the lower layer:
 - M,. activates the functions layer.